Man dies from double shooting at apartment complex near Triangle Town Center

 Neighbors told ABC11 crews they heard the moments shots were fired and the following sirens.

-Julia Martin lives on the third floor and said crime tape was wrapped around the lot and Raleigh police were talking to a man sitting in the grass.
+Julia Martin lives on the third floor at Village at Town Center Apartments.
+She said crime tape was wrapped around the lot and Raleigh police were talking to a man sitting in the grass.

 "The cops pulled up.
 They were looking at him.
 And then a couple other cop cars and then they all ran this way," said Martin.
 "There were three ambulances.
 There was one guy on a stretcher and they were doing CPR on him."